CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/tuner-swerve/configuring-your-modules.rst

 .. image:: images/swerve-encoder-calibration-loc.png
    :alt: Red bounding box around the swerve calibration button in Tuner X

-Once calibration has been completed, the module will be removed from the **Incomplete Modules** lift on the left.
+Once calibration has been completed, the module will be removed from the **Incomplete Modules** list on the left.

 Switching between Modules
 -------------------------